Humpback Whales: The Ultimate Guide to Humpback Whales!

 What do Humpback Whales Feed on and how do they Feed?

 Humpback whales eat krill and small invertebrates called zooplankton.
 They feed via lunge feeding, thrusting forward and opening their mouths wide.
-Their throat grooves extend, opening and closing like an accordion, allowing them to gulp a mouthful of water containing their microscopic prey.
+Their throat grooves open and close like an accordion.
+This lets them gulp water that has tiny prey inside.
 They then push the water back through their baleen plates, which trap the krill and zooplankton.
 Once the water is expelled, they swallow their captured food.

 Humpbacks also eat schooling fish like pollock, herring, mackerel, sardines, and anchovies.
 These fish are caught if they are too large to be expelled through the baleen plates.
 Some humpback populations use a technique called bubble netting, performed in teams.
 One whale calls loudly from below, scaring fish upward while releasing bubbles in a circle or spiral to trap the prey.
 Other whales use their white underbellies to direct the fish upwards.
 The whales then erupt from the bubble net, mouths open, to capture their food.